-A Holistic way of looking at science in the world around us using the local environment
+An holistic way of looking at science in the world around us using the local environment

 Is your school near a housing estate?
 A busy road?
 A playground?
 Or an area of outstanding natural beauty?

+Each Trail provides support and ideas for outdoor learning, with a set of objectives, resources/equipment needed, health and safety implications and what to do whilst out on the Trail.
+They are all designed to be easily adaptable to your own school environment and surroundings, and may even inspire you to develop Trails of your own.
 The teachers in this project have created an invaluable CPD resource with a huge range of ideas and materials to promote outdoor learning from EYFS to KS2, with easy to use Trails which should be shared with as many teachers as possible.

 The Trails were designed to be creative and innovative, using technology that would appeal to children to further enhance the trail experience. iPods, digital cameras and data loggers were suggested to improve the children’s experience on a trail and incorporate an ICT and data element to the trails in a meaningful way.